• Skip to main content

 We love our pesto here in Italy.
 It is the more straightforward solution for a lazy dinner because we add it to whatever pasta we find.
 Even though you can buy store-bought pesto for a couple of euros, nothing beats homemade pesto, which is super convenient.

-Pesto has the power to elevate bland vegetarian recipes and make them super flavorful when you have no clue how to make a fantastic recipe out of thin air.
+Pesto can elevate bland vegetarian recipes and make them super flavorful when you have no clue how to make a fantastic recipe out of thin air.

-One of the reasons we love this recipe is because not only you can top your favorite pasta with kale pesto, but use it on top of your roasted veggies like cauliflower steaks or add a scoop of leftover pesto to your tofu scramble to give it an extra kick of flavor and nutritional value.
+One of the reasons we love this recipe is that you can top your favorite pasta with kale pesto, use it on top of your roasted veggies like cauliflower steaks, or add a scoop of leftover pesto to your tofu scramble to give it an extra kick of flavor and nutritional value.

 Jump to: